What are circumpolar stars?

-Circumpolar stars always reside above the horizon, and for that reason, never rise or set.
-All the stars at the Earth’s North and South Poles are circumpolar.
+Circumpolar stars always reside above the horizon, and for that reason, never rise nor set.
+All the stars at the Earth’s North Pole and South Pole are circumpolar.
 Meanwhile, no star is circumpolar at the equator.

-Anyplace else has some circumpolar stars, and some stars that rise and set daily.
-The closer you are to either the North or South Pole, the greater the circle of circumpolar stars, and the closer you are to the equator, the smaller.
+Anyplace else has some circumpolar stars and some stars that rise and set daily.
+The closer you are to either the North or South Pole, the greater the circle of circumpolar stars.
+The closer you are to the equator, the smaller the circle.

-We in the Northern Hemisphere are particularly lucky to have Polaris, a moderately-bright star, closely marking the north celestial pole – the point in the starry sky that’s at zenith (directly overhead) at the Earth’s North Pole.
+We in the Northern Hemisphere are particularly lucky to have Polaris.
+It is a moderately bright star, closely marking the north celestial pole.
+The north celestial pole is the point of sky that’s at zenith (directly overhead) at the Earth’s North Pole.

-At the equator (0o latitude) the star Polaris – the stellar hub – sits right on the northern horizon, so no star can be circumpolar at the Earth’s equator.
-But at the North Pole (90o) Polaris shines at zenith (directly overhead), so from the North Pole every star in the sky stays above the horizon all day long every day of the year.
+At the equator (0 degrees latitude), the star Polaris – the stellar hub – sits right on the northern horizon.
+Therefore, no star can be circumpolar at the Earth’s equator.
+But at the North Pole (90 degrees), Polaris shines at zenith (directly overhead).
+So from the North Pole, every star in the sky stays above the horizon all day long every day of the year.

-The circle of circumpolar stars in your sky is determined by your latitude.
-For instance, at 30o North latitude, the circle of stars within a radius of 30o from Polaris is circumpolar.
-In the same vein, at 45o or 60o N. latitude, the circle of stars within 45o or 60o, respectively, of Polaris would be circumpolar.
+Your latitude determines the circle of circumpolar stars in your sky.
+For instance, at 30 degrees North latitude, the circle of stars within a radius of 30 degrees from Polaris is circumpolar.
+In the same vein, at 45 degrees or 60 degrees North latitude, the circle of stars within 45 degrees or 60 degrees of Polaris, respectively, would be circumpolar.
 Finally, at the North Pole, the circle of stars all the way to the horizon is circumpolar.

-At 41o North Latitude (the latitude of New York City), and all latitudes farther north, the famous Big Dipper asterism is circumpolar.
-That’s because the southernmost star of the Big Dipper, Alkaid – the star marking the end of the Big Dipper handle – is 41o south of the north celestial pole (or 49o north of the celestial equator).
+At 41 degrees North latitude (the latitude of New York City) and all latitudes farther north, the famous Big Dipper asterism is circumpolar.
+That’s because the southernmost star of the Big Dipper, Alkaid – the star marking the end of the Big Dipper handle – is 41 degrees south of the north celestial pole (or 49 degrees north of the celestial equator).